How To Graph 6 X

 The Significance of the y-intercept

 The y-intercept is the point where the line intersects the y-axis (where x = 0).
-In the equation y = 6x, the y-intercept is 0, meaning the line passes through the origin (0, 0).
+In practice, in the equation y = 6x, the y-intercept is 0, meaning the line passes through the origin (0, 0).
 The y-intercept provides a starting point for graphing the line.

 Frequently Asked Questions (FAQ)